balena-io/docs/pages/wifi.md

 If you have issues connecting with the wifi device, first check to ensure the SSID and passphrase are correct.
-If they are, try rebooting with an ethernet cable plugged in, then booting again with just wifi.
+If they are, try rebooting with an ethernet cable plugged in, then booting again with just WiFi.

 If neither of these approaches work, please let us know on the [support forums][support]!